neutrinojs/neutrino/docs/usage.md

 Neutrino provides the command `neutrino start` for creating a bundle during development.
 Using `neutrino start` sets the Node.js environment to `development` using the `NODE_ENV` environment variable, which is available in your project source code.
-Depending on the presets you are using, `neutrino start` may also spin up a development server with hot module replacement capabilities.
+Depending on the presets you are using, `neutrino start` may also spin up a development server with Hot Module Replacement (HMR) capabilities.
 Check the documentation of your preset for details.

 Usage: